naemon/naemon.github.io/documentation/usersguide/dependencies.md

 As you'd probably expect, host dependencies work in a similiar fashion to service dependencies.
 The difference is that they're for hosts, not services.

-<span class="glyphicon glyphicon-thumbs-up"></span> Tip:  Do not confuse host dependencies with parent/child host relationships.
+{{ site.warn }}Do not confuse host dependencies with parent/child host relationships.{{ site.end }}

 You should be using parent/child host relationships (defined with the *parents* directive in <a href="objectdefinitions.html#host">host</a> definitions) for most cases, rather than host dependencies.
 A description of how parent/child host relationships work can be found in the documentation on <a href="networkreachability.html">network reachability</a>.

 Here are the basics about host dependencies: